BSc (Hons)

 Additionally, we accept tariff points achieved for many other qualifications, such as the Access to Higher Education Diploma, Scottish Highers, UAL Diploma/Extended Diploma and WJEC Applied Certificate/Diploma, to name a few.
 We also accept tariff points from smaller level 3 qualifications, up to a maximum of 32, from qualifications like the Extended Project (EP/EPQ), music or dance qualifications.
 To find out more about UCAS tariff points, including what your qualifications are worth, please visit UCAS.

-In addition to level 3 study, the following GCSEs are required:
+In addition to level 3 study, the following GCSE’s are required:

-GCSE English Language at grade 4 or C, or higher.
+GCSEs in Mathematics and English Language at grade 4 or C, or higher.
 Functional Skills at level 2 is accepted as an alternative, however Key Skills qualifications are not.
-If you hold another qualification, please get in touch and we will advise further.
+If you hold another qualification, please get in touch and we will advise further

 If you will be over the age of 21 years of age at the beginning of your undergraduate study, you will be considered as a mature student.
 This means our offer may be different and any work or life experiences you have will be considered together with any qualifications you hold.
-UCAS have further information about studying as a mature student on the UCAS website.
+UCAS have further information about studying as a mature student on their website which may be of interest.

 If English is not your first language, a formal English language test will most likely be required and you will need to achieve the following: